LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 Owing to the above problems, Sir William Rowan Hamilton had difficulties multiplying triples, as he called them.
 But on 16 October 1843, as he was walking past a canal in Dublin, Hamilton had the great insight that he needed a fourth dimension to describe 3D rotations.
-From [Quaternion Algebra by Voight][Voight2021]: One number describes the size of the scaling, one the number of degrees to be rotated, and the last two numbers give the plane in which the vector should be rotated.
+Three independent axes and a fourth to describe the size of the scaling.
 Overcome with euphoria, Hamilton carved the fundamental equation $ijk=-1$ into the Broom bridge (also called Brougham Bridge).
 The engraving faded but a plaque has been put in its place.

 [Voight2021]: https://link.springer.com/book/10.1007/978-3-030-56694-4